prahladyeri/tiddly/README.md

 ## Flask-Tiddly

-Flask-Tiddly is a minimal, prototype RESTful server app for basic CRUD transactions.
+`flask-tiddly` is a minimal, prototype RESTful server app for basic CRUD transactions.
 It is database agnostic and uses sqlalchemy on the backend to talk to RDBMS.
 The database is `sqlite` by default, but you can switch to anything you want by making this small change in the `models.py`:

 	engine = create_engine("sqlite:///tiddly.db", echo=True)
 	Base = declarative_base()